endulum/groves-api/README.md

 - `username`: a unique, human-named string identifying this user across the site.
 - `joined`: the creation date of this user's record in the database.
 - `bio`: a human-customized string describing the user.
-- `verdancy`: a single integer total of positive votes from this user's content.
 - `role`: an enumerated string describing this user's site role.
 Most users are `BASIC`.
 Accounts belonging to site developers have the role `ADMIN`.

 > `PUT /me` <sub>protected</sub>

-Edits the record of the authenticated user.
+Edits the identity of the authenticated user.

 - `username`: Required.
 Must be between 2 and 32 characters in length.
 Can only consist of lowercase letters, numbers, and hyphens.
 If the provided `username` does not match the user's current `username`, there must exist another user in the database with the provided `username`.
 - `bio`: Not required.
 Must not exceed 200 characters in length.